aallam/aallam.github.io/_posts/2018-11-23-java-8-interface-methods-for-android.md

 |0014: invoke-interface {v1, v2}, LJava8$Logger;.log:(Ljava/lang/String;)V // method@0009
 |0017: return-void
 ```
-Even though the output looks like complicated, the code here is actualy simple and its logic is equivalent to the implementation of the the `default` method in `Logger` interface !
+Even though the output looks complicated, the code here is actually simple and its logic is equivalent to the implementation of the `default` method in `Logger` interface!
-The equivalent java code of the the method can be the following :
+The equivalent Java code of the method can be the following :
 ```java
 public static void defaultLog(Logger logger, String tag, String s) {
     logger.log(tag + ":" + s);
 }
 ```
-We can conclude that the `default` method in interfaces are desugered to `static` methods in a new generated utility class (`Loger-CC`).
+We can conclude that the `default` method in interfaces are desugared to `static` methods in a newly generated utility class (`Loger-CC`).

 ## Static Method
-Based on what we already saw before, we can have a guess how `static` methods in interfaces are desugared !
-Let’s check !
+Based on what we already saw before, we can have a guess how `static` methods in interfaces are desugared!
+Let’s check!
-The generated class `Loger-CC` have a second `static` method !
-And without surprise, it’s name is `systemOut`:
+The generated class `Loger-CC` have a second `static` method!
+And without surprise, its name is `systemOut`:
 ```
 #1            : (in LJava8$Logger-CC;)
   name        : 'systemOut'